5ony/OBSWebSocketAHK/README.md

 ```
 this.__Debug(data)
 ```

+Alternatively you can turn on a message debugger window, which is highly recommended, see [StartDebugConsole()](#startdebugconsole)

+As a second alternative, you can start OBSWebSocketAHK-helper.ahk for more detailed logs.

 For all requests and request parameter data structure consult the [OBS websocket documentation, Requests](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests)
 Every request method is implemented with parameters.